pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 n = prediction_length - ar1_data.shape[0]
 obs = list(range(prediction_length))
 with AR:
+    ## We need to have coords for the observations minus the lagged term to correctly centre the prediction step
     AR.add_coords({"obs_id_fut_1": range(ar1_data.shape[0] - 1, 250, 1)})
     AR.add_coords({"obs_id_fut": range(ar1_data.shape[0], 250, 1)})
     # condition on the learned values of the AR process